matthewmueller/rfcs/text/0000-client-generators.md

 import { IGQLType } from 'prisma-datamodel'
 import * as fs from 'fs'

-export interface GeneratorInput {
+export interface GeneratorInput<Parameters = any> {
   /**
-   * The graphql-js schema instance
+   * The graphql-js schema instance.
+The schema is the generated API Schema, that is
+   * being generated based on the datamodel.
    */
   schema: GraphQLSchema
   /**